-FOUR PAWS endeavours to offer the best possible quality of life and care to all bears we look after in our sanctuaries.
+FOUR PAWS endeavors to offer the best possible quality of life and care to all bears we look after in our sanctuaries.
 This includes, but is not limited to, the criteria listed below.

 Large outdoor enclosures with natural vegetation and structures

 The size and structure of our sanctuaries provide the animals with a near-natural environment suited to the needs of their species.
 The spacious enclosures allow them to wander freely as well as to withdraw from other bears and human visitors.
 Within the enclosures, bears can dig their own dens, but are also provided with artificial dens and/or indoor enclosures allowing them to choose where to take a rest or to hibernate.
 Ponds are big and deep enough for the bears to fully immerse themselves, bathe and play – bears adore water! – which also supports their grooming activities.

 In line with the basic principle of all FOUR PAWS bear projects, we do not put our bears on display, but above all create an environment worth living in for the animals.
 Visitors are given the opportunity to gain an impression of the everyday life of these animals, but it is intrinsic to our projects that the bears can decide if they want to be seen or prefer to remain out of view.

 Our interactions with the bears are strictly limited to care and trust-building activities and do not include feeding demonstrations, the feeding of bears by visitors or any direct contact between bears and humans.
 Our focus lies on providing conditions that allow the bears to express species-specific behaviour in their interactions with each other and with their environment.